FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-delete.md

 Note that loading the comment widget again with a payload for this user will simply recreate the user seamlessly.

+Deleting the user's comments is possible via the `deleteComments` query parameter.
+Note that if this is true:

+1. All the user's comments will be deleted live.
+2. All __child__ (now orphan) comments will also be deleted.
+3. The `creditsCost` becomes `2`.

 [inline-code-attrs-start title = 'SSOUser Removal cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]
 curl --request DELETE \